Open index.html

 Activate press P

-shiki-plugin.js Production-grade syntax for deck-code · TextMate grammars, JSX/TSX, template literals.
+shiki.js Real syntax highlighting for deck-code.
+TextMate grammars, JSX, TSX, template literals.

 Activate installShiki()

-deck-notes Hidden slot surfaced in the presenter window.
-Free-form text, pre-wrap.
+deck-notes A hidden slot that surfaces in the presenter window.
+Free text, kept as written.

 Activate <deck-notes>